Child Custody Lawyer in Bastrop, TX

 The court can also order or approve sole custody where there is a compelling reason to do so, such as abuse or domestic violence.
 In these arrangements, the noncustodial parent may have their visitation rights limited or removed.
 Grandparents and other parties can also seek non-parental custody in certain circumstances, and a particular set of laws and procedures apply in these cases.

-Are you seeking child custody in Bastrop or Austin?
+Are you seeking child custody in Bastrop?

 Each divorce and separation are different, and every parent has their own set of priorities for every decision laid out in the child custody agreement.
 Every situation needs to be approached carefully and sensitively to achieve the best possible terms in the present while preserving a working relationship with the other side if they are to be involved in the child’s future.
 If you are facing a child custody battle, you must obtain a family law attorney who understands these nuances and can adopt your own goals and preferred approaches.
 Your attorney must also be experienced enough to explain the likely and possible outcomes should you go to court.